mlabuda2/nf-tower-docs/docs/agent.md

 description: "Using Tower Agent"
 ---

-## Tower Agent
+## Overview

-Tower Agent allows Tower to launch pipelines on HPC clusters that do not allow direct access through an SSH client.
+Tower Agent enables Tower to launch pipelines on HPC clusters that do not allow direct access through an SSH client.

 Tower Agent is a standalone process that runs on a node that can submit jobs to the cluster (e.g. login node).
 It establishes an authenticated secure reverse connection with Tower, allowing Tower to submit and monitor new jobs.
 The jobs are submitted on behalf of the user running the agent.

 ### Installation

-Tower Agent it is distributed as a single executable file.
-You only need to download it and execute it.
+Tower Agent is distributed as a single executable file to simply download and execute.

 1. Download the latest release from [Github](https://github.com/seqeralabs/tower-agent):